Faster Inspections. Smaller Human Footprint. More Actionable Data on Asset Integrity.

-Robots are emerging as go-to technologies to meet your mechanical integrity goals, while adhering to guidelines for safety posed by the pandemic.
+Robots are emerging as go-to technologies to meet your mechanical integrity goals while adhering to guidelines for safety posed by the pandemic.

 The Bigger Picture.

-The chief consideration for any plant operation is the safety of plant personnel, the surrounding population and the environment.
+The chief consideration for any plant operation is the safety of plant personnel, the surrounding population, and the environment.

-The importance of identifying pre-symptomatic damage issues cannot be down-played, considering the consequence of equipment failure.
+The importance of identifying pre-symptomatic damage issues cannot be downplayed, considering the consequence of equipment failure.

-Inspection data captured by Gecko’s robots enables plant management to more accurately detect unexpected damage mechanisms such as corrosion, fatigue, creep, crack-like fractures or HTHA.
-These conditions can and do lead to chemical releases, human exposure, fires, explosions and environmental hazards.
+Inspection data captured by Gecko’s robots enables plant management to more accurately detect unexpected damage mechanisms such as corrosion, fatigue, creep, crack-like fractures, or HTHA.
+These conditions can and do lead to chemical releases, human exposure, fires, explosions, and environmental hazards.

-Not only does the Gecko data give a comprehensive picture of the current state of equipment integrity, it can be accessed at any time to compare against future inspections for the calculation of damage trends and rates.
+Not only does the Gecko data give a comprehensive picture of the current state of equipment integrity, but it can also be accessed at any time to compare against future inspections for the calculation of damage trends and rates.
 You can see where you are now.
 You can better predict and plan actions that will mitigate your risk for future failure.